dankastv16/-/README.md

-# -
-New changes are to be deployed to Heroku with git push heroku master
+New changes are to be deployed to Heroku with ``git push heroku master``.